Meet your 2021-2022 Board of Directors.

-Valerie is a certified professional dog trainer and behaviour consultant and owner of Dog Partners dog training in North Vancouver.
+Valerie (she/her/hers) is a certified professional dog trainer and behaviour consultant and owner of Dog Partners dog training in North Vancouver and Fernie, BC.
 She has been working with people and their dogs for over 20 years.

-She is a graduate "With Distinction" of Karen Pryor’s Dog Training Professional Certification program; a graduate of the Fear Free Pets Certification Program; and is Accredited by the BC SPCA as one of their AnimalKind Trainers.
+She is a graduate "With Distinction" of Karen Pryor’s Dog Training Professional Certification program; a graduate of the Family Dog Mediator Certification program; holds the Fear Free Professional Elite status with the Fear Free Pets Certification Program; and her company, Dog Partners, is Accredited by the BC SPCA as one of their AnimalKind Training Companies.